MARKETING PLANNING AND DIGITAL STRATEGY

 progressing.
 The purpose of marketing control is to maximize the probability that the

-organization will achieve its short-run and long-run objectives in the marketplace (Kotler and
+organization will achieve its short-run and long-run objectives in the marketplace (

 control and strategical (long-run) control.
 Tactical control is concerned with the short-term